erpc-io/eRPC/README.md

  * Optimize Mellanox drivers `post_send` and `poll_cq`, including memcpy,
    function pointers, and unused opcodes/QP types/cases.
 If inline size is fixed at 60 bytes, optimized that.
 Add fast RECV posting.
+ * Are we losing some performance by using `size_t` instead of `uint32_t` in in-memory structs like Buffer and MsgBuffer?
  * Need to have a test for session management request timeouts.
  * What happens in the following case:
    1. Requester sends a connect packet (packet 1).
 Packet 1 gets delayed.